-\\As a minimum, the information on the dog owner that will be shown to a member of the public will include:
+^{}As a minimum, the information on the dog owner that will be shown to a member of the public will include:

-1. Are any other authorities or groups that should have access to the system? $\boxtimes$ Yes - please specify below. □ No ☐ Unsure Please specify: The public should be given limited access to the information as shown in the table above.
-2. What type of access should they have? □ Update their own records □ View all records □ Update all records ☐ Approve changes to records 3.
-What information on a dog owner should a member of the public be able to view to ascertain if the dog owner is a registered dog breeder? (more than one option can be selected) □ A dog owner's name □ A dog owner's postcode ☐ A dog owner's number ☐ Other - please specify: \\\\\
+Questions 1.
+Are any other authorities or groups that should have access to the system? ☐ Yes - please specify below. ⊠ No ☐ Unsure Please specify: However, consideration could be given to allowing WA Police to have read only access 2.
+What type of access should they have? □ View their own records ☐ Update their own records ☐ Update all records ☐ Approve changes to records 3.
+What information on a dog owner should a member of the public be able to view to ascertain if the dog owner is a registered dog breeder? (more than one option can be selected) □ A dog owner's name □ A dog owner's postcode □ A dog owner's number ☐ Other - please specify: